stwisdom/dr-nmf/README.md

 1) Download required toolboxes by running `download_toolboxes.sh`.
 2) Generate taskfiles by replacing the variable `chime2_path` in `create_taskfiles.sh` by your local CHiME2 path and running `create_taskfiles.sh`.
 3) Use `enhance.py` to train, reconstruct, and score audio.
+Use the `run_waspaa2017.sh` script to replicate results from the WASPAA 2017 paper.

 Uses code from the following sources, which are automatically downloaded and unzipped by `download_toolboxes.sh`:
 - sparseNMF by Jonathan Le Roux from http://www.jonathanleroux.org/software/sparseNMF.zip (put Matlab files in "sparseNMF" directory)